Silence your negative self-talk by developing intentional, positive self-talk.

 Frequently Asked Questions

-Enduring two abusive relationships, I remained crippled by fear of failure, low self-esteem, and self-consciousness.
-I understand the mental shift it takes to heal from the negativity of others, (along with your own negative self-talk).
+Enduring toxic relationships, I remained crippled by fear of failure, low self-esteem, and self-consciousness for over a decade.
+Growing in self-awareness and mastering my self-talk helped me to step into my power as a mother, entrepreneur, and author.
+I understand the mental shift it takes to heal from the negativity of others, (which directly contributes to our negative self-talk).

 Leading behavioral research shows as much as 77% of what you think is negative.
 Self-Talk is one of your most powerful tools in living abundant in fulfillment and success.
 Your brain believes whatever you tell it, (often enough).
 Methodically developing positive self-talk, feeds your brain the positive that it needs to drown out the negative.